Weekly Review: the Key to Project Management Success

 What is a Weekly Review?

-A weekly review is the process of re-ground and re-organizing your projects, allowing to keep everything “in control” and flexible to meet the demands of your life.
+A weekly review is the process of re-ground and re-organizing your projects, allowing you to keep everything “in control” and flexible to meet the demands of your life.

-A consistent weekly review allows you to continuously monitor, evaluate and readjust your action items as needed.
+A consistent weekly review allows you to continuously monitor, evaluate, and readjust your action items as needed.